ayushgoel/wtb/presentation.md

 ####4.
 That is *NOT* the name of all our entities.

 ---
+class: center, middle

+###Hmm, so extending NSManagedObject wasn't a very good solution..

+---
+class: middle, center

+####Easy, Right?
+### *NO*

+???
+*I wouldn't have added so many negative points to my solution!
+So obvious 😁*

+---
+class: middle, center

+Let us just fix the entity name issue first,

+*it isn't so bad..*

+---
 class: middle

-Let us just fix the last one, it isn't so bad..

 ```
 extension NSManagedObject {